Edible Flower Chart

 Alliums (leeks, chives, garlic, garlic chives)

 - Known as the “Flowering Onions.”
-There are approximately four hundred species that includes the familiar onion, garlic, chives, ramps, and shallots.
+There are approximately four hundred species that include the familiar onion, garlic, chives, ramps, and shallots.

 - All members of this genus are edible.